jorses/databench_eval/README.md

 ### Save to File

 You can save the model responses to a txt file.
-The format will be that used during the SemEval 2025 competition, one result per line.
+The format will be that used during the SemEval 2025 and Iberlef 2025 competitions, one result per line.

 ```
 Runner.run(..., save="/path/to/responses.txt")
 ```